 Meanwhile, Markopolos lived in fear of his life while trying to convince the world of Madoff’s crimes.
 Crimes which, ultimately, resulted in Madoff being sentenced to serve 150 years in Federal prison.

 Some whistleblowers are initially mocked, and defamed.
-They may receive the “nuts and sluts” treatment from misogynists, the women who enabled them, and the hypocrites.
+They may receive the “nuts and sluts” treatment from guilty men, misogynists, the women who enabled them, and/or the hypocrites.

 Whistleblowers may be dismissed, demeaned, intimidated, silenced by officers of the court, and blacklisted.
-They may also suffer losses to their careers, or a combination thereof, for telling the truth, for not wanting to be complicit, for not wanting anyone else to be harmed.
+They may also suffer losses to their careers, or a combination thereof, for telling the truth, for not wanting to be complicit, for not wanting to see anyone else harmed.
 Women who were right.
 Women who were telling the truth the entire time.